 Belamy class is home to our Reception children who are aged 4-5 years.
-Our class teacher is Mrs Sibley who is ably assisted by TAs Mrs Faulkner (Mon-Thurs) and Mrs Shearer (Fridays).
+Our class teacher is Miss Baxter who is ably assisted by TAs Mrs Shearer, Mrs Faulkner (Mon-Thurs) and Mrs Gouldsborough (Fridays).

 Our mission within the Early Years Foundation Stage is to be a caring unit that enables children to succeed as unique individuals and celebrate their achievements.
 We strive for a place where the children are inspired and develop interests in learning for life, within a happy, creative and secure environment.
 Foundation Stage is the start of the children’s school life and we create strong foundations for the children which embed good attitudes for learning.
 These foundations are the building blocks to support children on their journey through a happy and successful life in education.